-Yet many disputes are resolved outside civil courts; individuals and businesses are often embattled with state agencies in administrative proceedings, which were not covered by the original section 105.
-Section 105 thus left Texans unable to recover damages or costs for regulatory actions taken by overzealous regulators.
+Yet many disputes are resolved outside civil courts—individuals and businesses are often embattled with state agencies in administrative proceedings, which were not covered by the original Chapter 105.
+Thus, the original law left Texans unable to recover their attorneys’ fees for frivolous regulatory actions taken by overzealous regulators.

 But in June 2017, Governor Abbott vetoed SB 813.
 In his veto proclamation, Abbott agreed that the bill was “well-intentioned” and that “State agencies should be held accountable when they abuse their authority.”
 But he believed that the bill would ultimately “entic[e] trial lawyers to sue the taxpayers for damages.”

-Fast forward to 2019’s 86th Legislative Session.
-This time, the Legislature passed a bill like 813—SB 27—but modified to address the Governor’s prior concerns.
+In 2019, the legislature passed a bill similar to SB 813—SB 27—but modified to address Governor Abbott’s prior concerns.
 Specifically, SB 27 changed the legal standard from “frivolous, unreasonable, or without foundation” to simply “frivolous”—reducing a judge’s choices (notice the disjunctive “or”) from three possible legal standards to one.
 The bill also caps the amount that a claimant can recover at $1 million.
-These changes address both of Governor Abbott’s 2017 concerns that SB 813’s standards were too subjective and would expose taxpayers and their State agencies to unlimited verdicts.
+Governor Abbott signed the bill, and the changes took effect on September 1, 2019.

 What “frivolous” means in this context is not particularly clear, though it generally applies when “the totality of the tendered evidence fails to demonstrate any arguable basis for the claim.”
 It’s a difficult standard to prove, and it’s unlikely to meaningfully restrain agency overreach.